 A Ricardian and I once argued passionately about sentiment and its role in the study of history.
 The trigger for this debate was Michael Hicks’ biography, Edward V, the Prince in the Tower.

 The sentiment Hicks demonstrated for Edward at the front and at the end of the book irritated her; she argued that sentiment had no place in the study of history, and said that the injection of sentiment disrupted her reading process.
-To demonstrate her impartiality, she included Paul Murray Kendall’s sympathetic biographer of Richard III as another sentimental biographer.
+To demonstrate her impartiality, she included Paul Murray Kendall’s sympathetic biography of Richard III as another example of sentiment.

 I argued that sentiment, especially in the introduction and conclusion, does not devalue a history, and that a historian has every right to include it in his/her analysis of an historical figure or event.